Glycogen in humans: structure, role, localization, and energy yield

 • phosphorylase kinase (EC 2.7.11.19) and AMPK (EC 2.7.11.31);

-• the membrane anchoring protein STDB1; note that phosphorylase kinase binds the membranes, too;
+• the membrane anchoring protein STDB1 (note that phosphorylase kinase also binds to membranes);

-Unlike the pyruvate dehydrogenase complex or ribosomes, the stoichiometry and the composition of the beta granules is not constant, but rather dynamic, as proteins associate or dissociate from the granule depending on cellular conditions.
-In addition, differences are observed not only between different cell types but also within the same cell type, for example in skeletal muscle cells depending on different subcellular localizations.
+Unlike the pyruvate dehydrogenase complex or ribosomes, the stoichiometry and composition of β-granules are not constant but rather dynamic, as proteins associate with or dissociate from the granule depending on cellular conditions.
+In addition, differences are observed not only between different cell types but also within the same cell type, for example, in skeletal muscle cells depending on their subcellular localizations.[3]

-In the liver, beta granules are organized to form structures called alpha granules.
+In the liver, β-granules are organized into larger structures called α-granules.

-To date, the mechanism underlying their formation is not yet clear, although it seems that beta granules are linked through a protein skeleton rich in disulfide bonds.
+To date, the mechanism underlying their formation is not yet fully understood, although it appears that β-granules are linked through a protein scaffold rich in disulfide bonds.[3]

-Lactate, produced by skeletal muscle cells working under low oxygen conditions, by red blood cells, that dependent on anaerobic glycolysis for ATP production, and by other tissues, is mostly metabolized in the liver to form glucose via gluconeogenesis.
-Glucose diffuses from the hepatocytes into the bloodstream and is also transported to the skeletal muscle cells where it may be converted to lactate, thus closing the cycle.
-This cycle is known as the Cori cycle.
+Lactate, produced by skeletal muscle cells under low oxygen conditions, by red blood cells that rely on anaerobic glycolysis for ATP production, and by other tissues, is mostly metabolized in the liver to form glucose via gluconeogenesis.
+Glucose diffuses from hepatocytes into the bloodstream and is transported to skeletal muscle cells, where it may be converted back to lactate, thus completing the Cori cycle.[33]

-Alanine, a nonessential amino acid, may arise from transamination reactions in which pyruvate produced in glycolysis acts as the acceptor of the amino group of amino acids used for energy.
-Therefore, alanine is the means by which the carbon skeleton of the conjugate base of pyruvic acid, namely, pyruvate, and amino groups are transported from extrahepatic tissues to the liver, where the carbon skeleton is used to form glucose via gluconeogenesis, and the amino groups is converted into urea through the urea cycle.
-Glucose diffuses into the bloodstream and reaches the peripheral tissues where it may be converted into pyruvate, thus closing the cycle which is known as the glucose-alanine cycle.
+Alanine, a nonessential amino acid, may arise from transamination reactions in which pyruvate produced in glycolysis acts as the acceptor of the amino group from amino acids used for energy.
+Therefore, alanine serves as a carrier of both the carbon skeleton of pyruvic acid and amino groups from extrahepatic tissues to the liver, where the carbon skeleton is used to form glucose via gluconeogenesis and the amino groups are converted into urea through the urea cycle.
+Glucose then diffuses into the bloodstream and reaches peripheral tissues, where it may be converted back into pyruvate, thus completing the glucose-alanine cycle.[34]

-Glucose enters the cells through transmembrane carrier proteins known as glucose transporters (GLUT), of which GLUT4 is primarily expressed in insulin-dependent or insulin-sensitive tissues, such as skeletal and cardiac muscle, liver, and adipose tissue.
-GLUT4 is the insulin-responsive glucose transporter.
+Glucose enters cells through transmembrane carrier proteins known as glucose transporters (GLUTs), of which GLUT4 is primarily expressed in insulin-dependent or insulin-sensitive tissues such as skeletal and cardiac muscle, liver, and adipose tissue.
+GLUT4 is the insulin-responsive glucose transporter.[13]

-Once in the cell, glucose is phosphorylated to glucose 6-phosphate.
-This reaction is catalyzed, in hepatocytes and pancreatic beta cells, by glucokinase or hexokinase IV (EC 2.7.1.1), and by other hexokinases in other cell types.
+Once inside the cell, glucose is phosphorylated to glucose 6-phosphate (G6P).
+This reaction is catalyzed in hepatocytes and pancreatic β-cells by glucokinase (also known as hexokinase IV; EC 2.7.1.1) and by other hexokinases in other cell types.[35]

 The fate of glucose 6-phosphate depends on the metabolic status of the cell.
-It may enter the glycolytic pathway to provide energy and/or building blocks for many other metabolic pathways.
-Alternatively, the isomerization of glucose 6-phosphate to glucose 1-phosphate, an example of position isomerism, may occur, in the reversible reaction catalyzed by phosphoglucomutase (EC 5.4.2.2).
-Glucose 1-phosphate may be used for glycogen synthesis, or may enter the pentose phosphate pathway, when the reduced coenzyme NADPH is needed for reductive biosynthesis, such as the synthesis of cholesterol and fatty acids, or when ribose 5-phosphate is needed for the synthesis of nucleotides.
+It may enter the glycolytic pathway to provide energy and/or building blocks for other metabolic pathways.
+Alternatively, it can be isomerized to glucose 1-phosphate, a positional isomerization, through the reversible reaction catalyzed by phosphoglucomutase (EC 5.4.2.2).
+G1P can then be used for glycogen synthesis or can enter the pentose phosphate pathway when the reduced coenzyme NADPH is required for reductive biosynthesis (e.g., cholesterol and fatty acid synthesis) or when ribose 5-phosphate is needed for nucleotide synthesis.[9][36]

 When glycogen synthesis predominates, glucose 1-phosphate is converted to UDP-glucose in the reaction catalyzed by UDP-glucose pyrophosphorylase (EC 2.7.7.9), at the expense of one UTP.
-UDP-glucose is the donor of glucose residues.
-Initially, glycogenin catalyzes the addition of glucose to the hydroxyl group of Tyr194, after which the enzyme adds 6-10 more glucose residues to form an oligosaccharide chain of 7-11 units.
-The oligosaccharide chain acts as a substrate for glycogen synthase that, with branching enzyme, leads to glycogen synthesis.
+UDP-glucose serves as the donor of glucose residues.
+Initially, glycogenin catalyzes the addition of glucose to the hydroxyl group of Tyr194, after which the enzyme adds 6–10 more glucose residues to form an oligosaccharide chain of 7–11 units.[37]
+This oligosaccharide chain then acts as the substrate for glycogen synthase, which, together with the branching enzyme, leads to glycogen synthesis.[8]

 Glycogen metabolism: the degradative phase